shehuj/luit-sept-2025-red-PythonProjects/README.md

 - It is case sensitive to the department names, prints out a user friendly message.

 ### Folder 02: Required File Presence Checker:
-Python Script for Required File Presence Checker
+Python Script for Required File Presence Checker project, from FOUNDATIONAL, ADVANCE TO COMPLEX.

 Help the platform team implement a CI/CD-driven quality gate that checks for required files in every repository and logs audit results to CloudWatch upon success.